eme64/blog/_posts/2026-03-20-Hotspot-JVM-Vectorization.md

 - _Clear and Concise API_: we want to be able to express a wide variety of vector compuatations.
 The vector lengths are generic, so that they can be adapted to the specific requirements of different hardware.

 We have made large progress over the last years.
 More and more CPU architectures are supported, more and more operations of the Vector API are compiled to vector instructions.
-A large extend of the work is done by hardware vendors these days: they ensure that the compiler knows about all the vector instructions available on the large variety of hardware.
+A large extent of the work is done by hardware vendors these days: they ensure that the compiler knows about all the vector instructions available on the large variety of hardware.
 In most cases, the Vector API already now provides massive speedups.

 There is still some work to do: the implementation needs to be aligned with Valhalla.
 And the goal of Graceful Degregation has not yet been tackled.